How much light do fruit trees need to grow?

-Fruits are warmth loving, so will be happiest in a southern or western window given all options.
+Fruits are warmth-loving, so will be happiest in a southern or western window given all options.
 If you have truly unobstructed, direct light coming through this window you’ll likely be able to get a little growth spring through fall – but as winter sets in you will almost certainly benefit from a grow light.
 If you do have bright outdoor space – your plant will most definitely appreciate spending the summer outside.

 Reading your plants: Are they happily lit?

 The ultimate test of your natural light will be your plant’s growth.
-The first sign will be that your plants isn’t growing much, if at all.
+The first sign will be that your plants aren’t growing much, if at all.
 If perfectly green leaves are falling off, it almost certainly is not getting enough light.
 You can always try lower light plants in the same space, like lettuce, to use as a point of reference.

 Grow lights can be a little intimidating – but they really shouldn’t be!
-There is alot of marketing noise to cut through, but at the end of the day a well designed grow light provides a 1:1 replacement for sunlight and can look nice in your home.
+There is a lot of marketing noise to cut through, but at the end of the day a well designed grow light provides a 1:1 replacement for sunlight and can look nice in your home.
 Plants love the consistency of grow lights, which helps your little space be as productive as possible.